microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aks_hybrid/aks_edge_essentials/_index.md

 ![Screenshot ARM template output](./01.png)

-However, **for demo purposes only**, the below guide will allow you to use and onboard Azure VMs to Azure Arc and by doing so, you will be able to simulate a server which is deployed outside of Azure (i.e "on-premises" or in other cloud platforms)
+However, **for demo purposes only**, the below guide will allow you to use and onboard Azure VMs to Azure Arc, and by doing so, you will be able to simulate a server that is deployed outside of Azure (i.e "on-premises" or in other cloud platforms)

 > **NOTE: It is not expected for an Azure VM to be projected as an Azure Arc-enabled server.
 The below scenario is unsupported and should ONLY be used for demo and testing purposes.**